Social-Systems-Lab/vibe/docs/VibeReactSDK.md

 To upload a file, you use the `upload()` method, which is available directly from the `useVibe` hook.
 This method takes a `File` object (typically from an `<input type="file">` element) and optional metadata.

 The SDK handles the entire upload process, which may involve getting a secure, one-time upload URL from the backend.
-Once the upload is complete, a new document is created in a special `files` collection containing metadata about the uploaded file.
+Once the upload is complete, a new document is created in a special `files` type containing metadata about the uploaded file.

 ```jsx
 import React from "react";